Fermented Turmeric—Supports Healthy Joints and Mobility†

-The bottom line: there’s a whole lot of beneficial plant life in essential oils.
+The bottom line: here’s a whole lot of beneficial plant life in essential oils.

 These precious oils can be distilled or extracted using CO2 and bottled, and when steam distilled, essential oils keep the “frequency” that they had when they resided in the plant.

 Additionally, essential oils provide lipo-soluble fractions of plants.
-Since plants contain both water- and fat- soluble active compounds, we believe it important to consume a full spectrum of beneficial compounds.
-Fats and oils are required for the effective delivery of key antioxidant compounds.
+Since plants contain both water- and fat-soluble active compounds, we believe it is important to consume a full spectrum of beneficial compounds.
+Fats and oils are beneficial for the effective delivery of key antioxidant compounds.

-Therefore, essential oils infused into herbal formulas can serve as a delivery system for these powerful botanicals.
+Therefore, essential oils infused into herbal formulas can help serve as a delivery system for botanicals.

 That’s why you’ll find essential oils in each and every Ancient Apothecary Fermented Herbs.